 For the paper, the student selects one of the films screened during the semester and chooses a scene or sequence that he or she analyses in detail with particular focus on its role in the overall structure of the film (narrative as well as in terms of character development).
 2 pages in length, to be delivered to the lecturer on the date of the final class via email in .pdf .

 - Course web page:

-- No schedule has been prepared for this course
+- The schedule has not yet been prepared

 - The subject is a part of the following study plans: